Whayven/ascend-hiring-landing/src/app/_posts/ai-helps-recruiters.md

 ---
 featured: false
-title: 'How AI helps Recruiters'
+title: 'How AI Helps Recruiters'
 author: 'Abhishek De'
 preview: 'The faster you can identify and engage with potential candidates, the higher your chances of securing top talent.'
 category: 'Recruiters'